phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 Well there are several answers to such a question :

 * To :doc:`register new PHP functions <php_functions>`, a PHP extension is better than a Zend extension, as it already knows how to do and has been designed for that specific purpose first.
-That would be pitty not to use it.
+That would be pity not to use it.
 OPCache does that.
 * If you need to register about all the hooks in the full lifecycle, you'll obviously need both sides
 * If you need to master the order Zend extensions are loaded, f.e to get loaded after OPCache, you will need to be